 SEED - Seeking Educational Equity & Diversity

-The Office of Diversity and Inclusion is pleased to announce it will be continuing a professional development opportunity this fall entitled Seeking Educational Equity and Diversity (SEED).
+The Office of Diversity and Inclusion leads a professional development opportunity for faculty and staff entitled Seeking Educational Equity and Diversity (SEED).
 SEED is an international project founded by Dr. Peggy McIntosh, formerly of Wellesley College Centers for Women, over 30 years ago.
 It promotes change through self-reflection and interpersonal dialogue and builds capacity for more equitable curriculum, campuses, workplaces, and communities.
 SEED’s unique methodology involves:

 - facilitating ongoing, structured, group conversations in which all voices can be heard